puppetlabs-toy-chest/puppetlabs-aws/README.md

 *Optional* The subnets to associate with the autoscaling group.

 #### Type: ec2_elastic_ip
-Type representing an Elastic IP and its association.

 #####`ensure`
 Specifies that basic state of the resource.
 Valid values are 'attached', 'detached'.